mattyoung101/tamara/README.md

 from the build directory, invoke `../tests/regress.py`.
 The specific tests to run are defined in `tests/regress.yaml`.

+### Debugging
+When TaMaRa is compiled in debug mode (`-DCMAKE_BUILD_TYPE=Debug`), there are some environment variables you can set to enable debugging functionality at runtime.
+The value of the environment variables doesn't matter, just that they are set.

+- `TAMARA_DEBUG_DUMP_ASYNC`: TaMaRa will verbosely dump timestamped PNG files of the netlist throughout the algorithm in the current directory, without blocking the main algorithm.
+Files will be named like:
+`dump_1740721386986_\cones_min_@_voter_builder.cpp:208.png`.
+This is invoked by the `DUMPASYNC` macro in the code.
+- `TAMARA_DEBUG_SKIP_VOTER`: TaMaRa will skip voter generation and just pass through the value on the 'A' port of the voter, and set 'err' to a constant zero.
+- `TAMARA_DEBUG_DUMP`: TaMaRa can pause execution at points where the `DUMP` macro is set and display the netlist as a graph.
+This is only intended for development usage.

 ## Compiling papers
 This repo also includes various papers including the proposal draft, presentation slides, and the actual thesis itself.
 The papers are all written in [Typst](https://github.com/typst/typst).